-- E. The Video Coordinator shall be responsible to make copies as needed by deputies for court purposes.
-Requests shall be made on the appropriate form with a minimum seven (7) day notice. - F. The Video Coordinator will be responsible to make copies as needed by private attorneys for court purposes.
-Requests will be made on the appropriate form, the BWV request form, with a minimum seven (7) day notice. - G. Media will be released to another criminal justice agency for trial or other reasons by having a duplicate copy made.
-Requests shall be made on the appropriate form with a minimum seven (7) day notice.
+G. Media will be released to another criminal justice agency for trial or other reasons by having a duplicate copy made.
+Requests shall be made on the appropriate form to the BWV Coordinator or the Public Information Officer.
 All recording media, recorded images and audio recordings are the property of this agency.
-Dissemination outside the agency, other than for court proceedings, is strictly prohibited without specific authorization of the Sheriff or designee. - H. To prevent damage to, or alteration of, the original recorded media; it shall not be copied, viewed or otherwise inserted into any device not approved by the Video Coordinator. - I. Unauthorized and/or malicious destruction, editing, or deletion of video and audio files is prohibited. - J. All digital video and audio files are subject to open records requests as permitted by Kentucky law.
+Dissemination outside the agency, other than for court proceedings, is strictly prohibited without specific authorization of the Sheriff or designee.

+- H. To prevent damage to, or alteration of, the original recorded media; it shall not be copied, viewed or otherwise inserted into any device not approved by the Video Coordinator. - I. Unauthorized and/or malicious destruction, editing, or deletion of video and audio files is prohibited. - J. All digital video and audio files are subject to open records requests as permitted by Kentucky law.
 Recordings that are the subject of a denied open records request must be maintained until the dispute between the agency and the person or entity requesting the recordings is resolved.
 Video files may be open to review by an individual prior to filing an administrative complaint with the department, as permitted by Kentucky law. - K. Digital media from the BWV shall be stored on a secured server with access limited to supervisory personnel designated by the Sheriff.
 A non-supervisor deputy only has access to a recording that s/he has stored. - L. At least once every sixty (60) day period, supervisors should review a taped event of each deputy, including the access history.
-The supervisor will document this review under the deputy's name on the department BWV supervisor review worksheet.

-- M. Supervisors should use these reviews as a quality control measure.
+The supervisor will document this review under the deputy's name on the department BWV supervisor review worksheet. - M. Supervisors should use these reviews as a quality control measure.
 Following such a review, the supervisor will hold a meeting with the deputy and provide the deputy with either positive reinforcement or constructive criticism with respect to the activity reviewed.
 Constructive criticism may relate to safety concerns, demeanor, policy issues or legal issues related to the event, as well as any other supervisory observation relative to performance.
-Results of the review should be documented on the monthly inspection. - N. In cases of infractions, the reviewing supervisor shall determine proper disciplinary or corrective action. - O. The video coordinator shall quarterly audit the history of a random sample of recordings for any unauthorized access or improper purpose.
-The summary of that audit shall be submitted to the Sheriff.
+Results of the review should be documented on the monthly inspection. - N. In cases of infractions, the reviewing supervisor shall determine proper disciplinary or corrective action.

+O. The video coordinator will quarterly audit the history of a random sample of recordings for any unauthorized access or improper purpose.